 However, as I pointed out before, just as the sickness of our birch tree manifests itself in other birch trees in Bruderheim, so does the sickness of the Schneider clan manifest itself in greater society and in all of the developed nations.
 The dearth of children is neither a characteristic of the Schneider clan nor a German malaise.
 It will be the cause of death of the cultural and demographic existence of all of the developed nations.
 All of them are dying out.
 The Western, Christian cultural heritage is in its last years and will most likely not be able to revive itself.

 Update: 2017 07 06 — Recently I came across a graphic that shows quite clearly what the consequences of the changes in the fertility rate over time have caused in Japan: a very serious trend of shifting proportions between the young, unproductive, the old, unproductive, and the productive sector of the population distribution that must support the other two unproductive sectors over time.
-In Japan has many elderly and there is enough recognition of the looming demographic catastrophe that will bring about, on account of shrinking numbers of children, productive or not yet.
+Japan has many elderly, and there is enough recognition of the looming demographic catastrophe that will bring about, on account of shrinking numbers of children, productive or not yet.

 When there were no social safety nets, no one expected to be allowed to live forever.
 Now it seems, that is an expectation that many people have, now that we no longer have the lives of our few children (formerly many) and the many elderly (formerly few) constrained by the limited finances of families of whom vastly most used to live from hand-to-mouth, and little money could be spared to cure someone of a deadly disease or debilitating health condition.
 But that is coming to an end.

 After all, the seemingly “unlimited” capacity of health care and other social safety nets that governments offer is nothing but the sum of the ability of individual families and their income earners to go to extremes to help their loved ones, individually.
-When those liabilities are spread out and averaged out, individual sufferers are more likely to be helped to a greater extent and in greater numbers than they were when those government-run and taxpayer-funded social safety nets are faced with an increasingly larger disparity between those who need services and whose number has increased enormously, while the number of those who must pay for those services is steadily shrinking, hard choices will have to be made by all.
+When those liabilities are spread out and averaged out, individual sufferers are more likely to be helped to a greater extent and in greater numbers than they were and are.
+When those government-run and taxpayer-funded social safety nets face an increasingly larger disparity between those who need services and whose number increased enormously, while the number of those who must pay for those services is steadily shrinking, hard choices will have to be made by all.
 Health services will have to be constrained.
 As a result of that, more people will suffer because they cannot obtain the relief that could have helped them.
 That suffering means that more people will die.

 No one can jump over his own shadow.
 The shadow of social safety nets is the large and growing demographic sector of the many elderly that trails a shrinking demographic sector of productive, income-earning younger people.